MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-how-publish-and-install-an-extension-v2.md

 2. Choose the **Uninstall** button to uninstall the extension.

     > [!NOTE]
     >  When you uninstall an extension that includes tables and fields, this impacts the database schema and any data that the tables and fields contain.
-For more information, see [Extending Microsoft Dynamics NAV Using Extension Packages](Extending-Microsoft-Dynamics-NAV-Using-Extension-Packages.md).

 ## See Also
 [Developing Extensions](devenv-dev-overview.md)